 - $88 for the processing of Form I-864

 - $230 for processing of the immigrant visa applications

 What kinds of documents can we submit with the I-130 to prove that our relationship is real?

-- Copies of the following types of documents can be useful in proving that your marriage is real.
-This list is not exhaustive, and you don’t need to have every one of these items, but you should gather as many documents as you can that tend to show that your relationship is about more than pursuit of a green card.
+Copies of the following types of documents can be useful in proving that the marriage is real.
+This list is not exhaustive, and couples don’t need to have every one of these items, but couples should gather as many documents as they can that tend to show that their relationship is about more than pursuit of a green card.

-- Photographs of your wedding ceremony and of your time spent together as a couple
+- Photographs of the wedding ceremony and of time spent together as a couple

 - Wedding invitations, announcements, congratulation cards, etc.